Sewer56/Heroes-Collision-Library/README.md

 # Heroes Collision Library

-Heroes Collision Library is self explanatory, it is library for the manipulation of Sonic Heroes' collision files written in .NET Core 2.0, offering fast collision generation speeds while being (at the time of writing), the only library offering accurate collision checking.
+Heroes Collision Library is self explanatory, it is library for the manipulation of Sonic Heroes' collision files written in .NET Standard 2.0, offering fast collision generation speeds while being (at the time of writing), the only library offering accurate collision checking.

 Provided with the library is also a simple importer/exporer, HeroesCollisionTool, which can be used for the exporting and importing of collision files.